storj/docs/app/dcs/third-party-tools/wordpress-site-with-updraftplus/page.md

 Now you are ready to configure **UpdraftPlus** plugin.

-## Configuring UpdraftPlus plugin to work with Storj DCS
+## Configuring UpdraftPlus plugin to work with Storj

 Now that we have finished generating the Gateway MT credentials, let´s go back to the UpdraftPlus configuration.
 Once the plugin has been activated, you should open its settings: